HomePolitics and Current AffairsIndian Army Day: Beginning of unending bravery saga

 Indian Army Day is celebrated across the country.
 This year, the central point is Lucknow.
 Next year the venue will be different

-is celebrated across India on 15 January annually to commemorate the day in 1949 when General K M Cariappa took over as the first Commander-in-Chief of the Indian Army from General Sir Francis Butcher, the last Commander-in-Chief.
-The Army Day Parade is conducted in different stations, in 2023 it was in Madras Group, Bengaluru, and in 2024 in 11 Gorkha Rifles Regimental Centre in Lucknow.
+Day is celebrated across India on 15 January annually to commemorate the day in 1949 when General K M Cariappa took over as the first Commander-in-Chief of the Indian Army from General Sir Francis Butcher, the last British Commander-in-Chief.
+The Army Day Parade is conducted in different stations, in 2023 it was in Madras Engineering Group, Bengaluru, and in 2024 in 11 Gorkha Rifles Regimental Centre in Lucknow.

-It is just not the Indian Army Day, for the Army and its commitments to the nation, is every day, every minute of its life, for indeed, the Indian Army is a living organisition.
+It is just not the Indian Army Day, for the Army and its commitments to the , is every day, every minute of its life, for indeed, the Indian Army is a living organisition.
 A soldier defines the essence of love for the country, and all this life is a calling, it is not just a job.
 When lakhs and lakhs of young boys and girls turn up annually for army recruitment, they may not then be burning with love for the India, and may seek an avenue for honest, reasonably remunerated and secure employment.

 But then soon a soldier on joining the Indian Army through rigorous training and education and self-actualises to conform to his units needs in a battle.
 The emotional bond between soldiers soon becomes the primary motivating factor in combat.
 Soldiers always remain loyal to the unit/sub-unit cohesion, and that becomes the bedrock of national patriotism.
 They would never let down their comrades, and it does not ever matter which community the other soldier belongs to, it's a matter of life and death.